 There are certainly instances where a composting toilet may not require consent, however.
-A non-fixed, or portable waterless composting toilet (such as a Bambooloo) would not require building consent as it is more likely to be considered a chattel (a personal property item).
+A non-fixed or portable waterless composting toilet (such as a Bambooloo) would not require building consent as it is more likely to be considered a chattel (a personal property item).
 Most likely though, this type of system would not be acceptable to the BCA (Building Consent Authorities) as the primary toilet in a residence.
 Buildings under code are required to provide adequate sanitary facilities for the intended use and they may deem this inadequate due to the lack of treatment within the system itself and the need for secondary composting.

 In areas with sewer access, the Building Code deviates from a performance-based approach and instead becomes prescriptive, stating that properties must connect to the sewer and at least one flushing toilet must be connected.
 This doesn’t mean to say that in such instances composting toilets cannot also be used alongside a flushing toilet in a home.

 Exemptions to this rule can be made by the BCA if the distance from the sewer exceeds a certain length, or by application for exemption on the basis of an alternative solution.
-These exemptions in areas with sewer access have been granted in the past, they do have precedent set and the application process for this is not expensive.
+These exemptions in areas with sewer access have been granted in the past, they do have precedent set, and the application process for this is not expensive.

 It’s also possible to apply (at a cost relative to typical building consent application fees) to the chief executive for a determination on the matter, such as whether an exemption may be granted.
 This is akin to appealing to a higher authority.
-Determinations under this authority can be relied on also for future applications (they too can set precedents).
+Determinations under this authority can be relied on for future applications also (they too can set precedents).

 Ultimately, whether you are intending on using a blackwater system or a waterless composting toilet, it’s recommended that you talk with your local authority to find out if your site and environment is right for the intended onsite waste management system.